 - The fire attendant is responsible for extinguishing the fire and leaving no trace, ensuring the Safety of our group and the Public.

-All adults and children are aware of the following when cooking and eating at Forest School:
+All adults and children are aware of the following when cooking and eating at Wild One's:

-- Everyone should wipe their hands before handling food and drink.
+- Everyone should wash their hands before handling food and drink.

 - All foods are stored in air tight containers.